elixir-lang/elixir/lib/elixir/pages/mix-and-otp/introduction-to-mix.md

 When you install Elixir, besides getting the `elixir`, `elixirc`, and `iex` executables, you also get an executable Elixir script named `mix`.

 Let's create our first project by invoking `mix new` from the command line.
 We'll pass the project path as the argument (`kv`, in this case).
-By default the application name and module name will be retrieved from the path.
+By default, the application name and module name will be retrieved from the path.
 So we tell Mix that our main module should be the all-uppercase `KV`, instead of the default, which would have been `Kv`:

 ```console
 $ mix new kv --module KV